8 Different Types of Gym

 Weight machines, free gym weights, training equipment, barbells, cardio equipment, and other items can be found in these gyms.

-However, they are great for folks who need a little extra motivation to start exercising and receive the best results.
+Gyms and fitness centers of this nature are a little pricey.
+However, they are great for people who need extra motivation to exercise and receive the best results.

 7. Sports Clubs